maggu2810/maggu2810.github.io/docs/mobile-devices/op6-instructions-fedora.md

 After the switch_root has been executed, I have to analyze why the bootup stucks.

-So, let's enable ssh daemon (we already have an kernel set IP address, so no need to wait for network target or similar) as early as possible:
+So, let's enable ssh daemon (we already have a kernel set IP address, so no need to wait for network target or similar) as early as possible:

 Add to the rootfs something like that